jlefever/filesplitter/README.md

 ## Usage

 Currently, we do not provide a distributable package (i.e. something that could be installed with pip.)
-Instead, work is done by cloning the repository and using the provided minimal CLI or through a Jupyter notebook.
+Instead, work is done by cloning the repository, setting up a virtual environment, and then using Jupyter notebooks or the provided minimal CLI.
 ```
 # Clone this repository
 git clone https://github.com/jlefever/filesplitter